HiPay Review

 Frequently Asked Questions

 Limited.
 Bitcoin is supported through the HiPay Fullservice platform with instant conversion to EUR, removing FX risk for the merchant.
 No Ethereum, no stablecoins like USDT or USDC, no on-ramp, no off-ramp, no multi-coin processing.
-For an iGaming operator where crypto is a meaningful share of deposits — typically 15-30% at international casinos — HiPay's Bitcoin-only setup is not a workable crypto strategy.
-Pair with NOWPayments (350+ coins), CoinsPaid (gaming-specific crypto), Triple-A (enterprise compliance) or BitPay (regulated gambling) if crypto matters.
+For an iGaming operator where crypto is a meaningful share of deposits (typically 15-30% at international casinos), HiPay's Bitcoin-only setup is not a workable crypto strategy.
+Pair with NOWPayments (350+ coins), CoinsPaid (gaming-specific crypto) or BitPay (regulated gambling) if crypto matters.

 150 countries per HiPay's marketing claims, but operational depth concentrates in Western Europe.
 Direct office presence in France, Belgium, Italy and Portugal. €10bn+ annual processing volume is heavily EUR-zone.
-APAC coverage exists primarily through Alipay and WeChat Pay POS for inbound Chinese tourist traffic in European retail, not local acquiring in mainland China.
+APAC coverage exists primarily through Alipay and WeChat Pay POS for inbound Chinese tourist traffic in European retail rather than local acquiring in mainland China.
 LATAM and North America are processed via standard card rails without deep local relationships.
 For pan-European volume HiPay competes credibly; for global operations Adyen or Stripe are stronger choices.

 Realistically 1-4 weeks depending on platform and volume.
 Direct REST API work for a single ecommerce site can land in 1-2 weeks.
-Magento 2 plugin integration is faster — plug-and-play after merchant configuration.
-Salesforce B2C Commerce integration is also pre-built.
-SDKs are published for PHP, NodeJS, iOS, Android and JavaScript browser.
-OpenAPI specifications are public on GitHub.
+Magento 2 plugin integration is faster, plug-and-play after merchant configuration, and Salesforce B2C Commerce integration is also pre-built.
+SDKs are published for PHP, NodeJS, iOS, Android and JavaScript browser, and OpenAPI specifications are public on GitHub.
 Omnichannel and POS deployments with PAX terminals add 2-4 weeks of fleet provisioning.
-The developer experience is good — OpenAPI publishing and active GitHub presence put HiPay above the B2B PSP average.
+The developer experience is good, since OpenAPI publishing and active GitHub presence put HiPay above the B2B PSP average.

 Different scales and different positioning.
-Worldline is the dominant French and European payment processor — one of the largest acquirers in Europe with deep enterprise capabilities, omnichannel infrastructure and significant share in French bank-branded gateways.
-HiPay is a focused mid-market PSP at roughly 1% of Worldline's scale but with a more modern technical stack, faster integration timeline and a more direct merchant relationship.
-For very large French enterprise volume Worldline is usually the institutional choice.
-For mid-market ecommerce or omnichannel retail wanting a more responsive relationship and cleaner tech, HiPay frequently wins.
+Worldline is the dominant French and European payment processor, one of the largest acquirers in Europe with deep enterprise capabilities, omnichannel infrastructure and significant share in French bank-branded gateways.
+HiPay is a focused mid-market PSP at roughly 1% of Worldline's scale but with a more modern technical stack, a faster integration timeline and a more direct merchant relationship.
+For very large French enterprise volume Worldline is usually the institutional choice; for mid-market ecommerce or omnichannel retail wanting a more responsive relationship and cleaner tech, HiPay frequently wins.

 Different tiers.
-Adyen is a global enterprise PSP with 200+ markets, full direct acquiring across major regions, and ~$520B annual European volume — broadly the same league as Worldpay and Worldline.
+Adyen is a global enterprise PSP with 200+ markets, full direct acquiring across major regions, and ~$520B annual European volume, broadly the same league as Worldpay and Worldline.
 HiPay is a French mid-market PSP with €10bn+ volume concentrated in Western Europe.
-Adyen serves Uber, Spotify, eBay and similar global brands; HiPay serves Club Med, Franprix, Citroen and similar French-anchored brands.
+Adyen serves Uber, Spotify, eBay and similar global brands, while HiPay serves Club Med, Franprix, Citroen and similar French-anchored brands.
 For a French-focused mid-market merchant HiPay frequently quotes better unit economics; for a multi-region operator running US, APAC and LATAM volume alongside Europe, Adyen is the right answer.

-Trustpilot sits at 2.2/5 from approximately 915 reviews, which is unusually low and unusually high in volume for a B2B PSP.
-The pattern traces to HiPay's Allopass-era consumer micropayments roots — HiPay branding appeared on consumer card statements for transactions processed on third-party merchant sites, generating end-user complaint volume that doesn't reflect mid-market merchant satisfaction.
+Trustpilot sits at 2.2/5 from approximately 911 reviews, which is unusually low and unusually high in volume for a B2B PSP.
+The pattern traces to HiPay's Allopass-era consumer micropayments roots, where HiPay branding appeared on consumer card statements for transactions processed on third-party merchant sites, generating end-user complaint volume that doesn't reflect mid-market merchant satisfaction.
+HiPay sold the Allopass operator-billing business to Gibmedia in 2017, but the Trustpilot tail persisted.
 Common consumer complaints: declined payments without clear reasoning, slow customer support, no phone contact.
 B2B merchant reviews within the same pool tend to be more positive.
 For comparison, Adyen and Checkout.com have tiny Trustpilot footprints because their B2B clients don't review them publicly.
-HiPay's structure is closer to Worldpay's — public-facing volume that overstates real merchant-relationship pain.
+HiPay's structure is closer to Worldpay's: public-facing volume that overstates real merchant-relationship pain.

 Our Verdict: Should You Use HiPay?